 A medley of horse performance issues stem from the same source – lack of straightness.
 Anyone driving a truck a truck and trailer will tell you that in stopping or backing, you’d better have the rig straight!
 The same is true with horses.
-When a horse has his head, neck, shoulders and hips aligned with … Read moreOut of alignment
+When a horse has his head, neck, shoulders and hips aligned … Read moreOut of alignment

 I’ve learned so much about horses by watching them.
 Coaching, training, judging -I make my living observing horses and riders.
 As a coach, I act as a mirror.
 My eyes circle from the rider’s signals to the horse’s response – speaking back what I see – choosing words as descriptively and simply as I can.
 I often ask riders to … Read moreA coach is a mirror